In 1248 yet another crusade was launched by the Pope.

 The Seventh Crusade – Pope and Emperor Frederik

-There was a difference between previous Crusades and this latest seventh crusade as the Pope had launched the crusade to be directly against the Holy Roman Emperor Frederik II, basically Frederik had totally messed things up and although the Christians had won Jerusalem through negotiation, Christians could not visit the city of Jerusalem because the Pope had excommunicated Emperor Frederick and Jerusalem.
+There was a difference between previous Crusades and this latest seventh crusade as the Pope had launched the crusade to be directly against the Holy Roman Emperor Frederik II, basically Frederik had totally messed things up and although the Christians had won Jerusalem through negotiation.

 Timeline of the Crusades with dates of seventh Crusade